The World's most unanswered science questions: Physics

 c: with extremely high viscosity and extreme surface tension?

-Answer: ??? it's very hard to even imagine such a substance.
+??? it's very hard to even imagine such a substance.
 It should be practically solid and very elastic, like a piece of steel alloy which once perforated with a very pointy tip, showed a very tight "grasp" on the tip itself.
 But it should also have capillary and bubble-forming properties, which don't seem very compatible with an inert material.

 Maybe the mimetic alloy of T-1000 from Terminator 2 would be something similar to that!